-- 27. On 2 September 2016, the Appellant lodged a Statement of Appeal with the CAS in accordance with Article R48 of the CAS Code of Sports-related Arbitration (the "CAS Code"), challenging the Appealed Decision. - 28.
-On 2 September 2016, together with its Statement of Appeal, the Appellant filed an application for the stay of execution of the Appealed Decision. - 29.
+- 26. On 2 September 2016, the Appellant lodged a Statement of Appeal with the CAS in accordance with Article R48 of the CAS Code of Sports-related Arbitration (the "CAS Code"), challenging the Appealed Decision. - 27.
+On 2 September 2016, together with its Statement of Appeal, the Appellant filed an application for the stay of execution of the Appealed Decision. - 28.
 On 7 September 2016, the CAS Court Office noted that the Appealed Decision had a financial character and hence informed the parties that, according to the jurisprudence of the CAS, a decision of a financial nature issued by a private Swiss association is not enforceable while under appeal.
-Also, it invited the Appellant to state whether it maintained or withdrew the request for the stay of the Appealed Decision. - 30.
-On 9 September 2016, the Appellant informed the CAS Court Office that it wished to maintain its request for a stay of the Appealed Decision since it contained a sportive sanction. - On 9 September 2016, the Appellant filed its Appeal Brief in accordance with Article R51 of 31. the CAS Code. - On 12 September 2016, the CAS Court Office invited the Respondents to file their comments 32. on the Appellant's request for a stay. - 33.
-On 16 September, the Second Respondent informed CAS that it did not object to the Appellant's request to stay the execution of the Appealed Decision. - On 27 September 2016, the Second Respondent requested CAS to extend its deadline to submit 34. its answer until 17 October 2016. - On 18 October 2016, the CAS Court Office informed the Parties that in absence of 35. communication from the Appellant and the First Respondent, the Second Respondent's request for an extension of the time limit to file its answer was granted.
-The CAS Court Office further also invited the Appellant and the First Respondent to comment on the Second Respondent's request for a further 5-day extension of the time limit for the filing of its Answer.
+Also, it invited the Appellant to state whether it maintained or withdrew the request for the stay of the Appealed Decision. - 29.
+On 9 September 2016, the Appellant informed the CAS Court Office that it wished to maintain its request for a stay of the Appealed Decision since it contained a sportive sanction. - 30.
+On 9 September 2016, the Appellant filed its Appeal Brief in accordance with Article R51 of the CAS Code. - 31.
+On 12 September 2016, the CAS Court Office invited the Respondents to file their comments on the Appellant's request for a stay. - 32.
+On 16 September 2016, the Second Respondent informed CAS that it did not object to the Appellant's request to stay the execution of the Appealed Decision.
+No comments on the Appellant's request for a stay were filed by Universal.